svermeulen/nvim-marksman/README.md

 Plug 'svermeulen/nvim-marksman', { 'do': ':UpdateRemotePlugins' }
 ```

+Note that marksman currently **requires Neovim** since it uses the Remote Plugins feature.

 # Usage

 To run, execute the command `:Marksman`.
 By default this will run in the current working directly.
 You can also specify the directory explicitly, for example by running `:Marksman C:/Foo/Bar`.